lathonez/clone-row/README.md

 ## Configuration
 * An example configration file [CloneRow.example.cfg](https://github.com/lathonez/mysql-clone-row/blob/master/CloneRow.example.cfg) is provided
 * This needs to be copied to `CloneRow.cfg` in the same directory and configured for your system
 * The main sections of the config file are host aliases.
 These allow you to configre multiple databases hosts and refer to them easily from the command line.
-An example is as follows:
 ```
 [host.example_one]
 username: example_one_user